 Some of the most common types of incidents that result in wrongful death claims include:

-- Car, truck, motorcycle and other traffic accidents
+- Car accident, truck accident, motorcycle accident and other traffic accidents

 - Medical malpractice